iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 Prior to joining the University of Otago, I gained research experience at the **Asian Research Institute of Banking and Finance** and **Northern University of Malaysia** on several funded research projects.
 For example, I worked on a **Ministry of Higher Education (Malaysia)** funded project on MFI’s mission drifts in the ASEAN region.
 I did a research visit at the [Accounting Research Institute](https://ari.uitm.edu.my/) at the **MARA University of Technology** during my M.Sc.
 Recently, I provide assistance and analytics to a joint research project by the Northern University of Malaysia and the **Prince of Songkla University** on savings mobilization and **Inclusive Finance** in the ASEAN economies.

-My research interests lie in Financial Economics of Climate Change, Sustainable and Transition Finance.
+My research interests lie in Financial Economics of Climate Change, Sustainable Finance and Investment.

 I will be on job market in 2022/2023.